Blakeney Seal Colony

 No trip to Blakeney or the North Norfolk coast would be complete with out a trip to see the seals and their pups at Blakeney Point.

-It is one of the biggest colonies of resident common and grey seals in the UK.
+The seal colony at Blakeney point is one of the biggest colonies of resident common and grey seals in the UK.

-Whatever time of year you go you will see seals
+Whatever time of year you go you will see seals at Blakeney

-Blakeney Point is owned and managed by the National trust and is also home to a large numbers of wild birds
+Blakeney Point is owned and managed by the National Trust, and is also home to a large numbers of wild birds

-Links to their websites below.
+Links to their websites below:

 What to wear on the boat when you go on a seal trip to Blakeney Point